 There are steps we can all take to keep children and young people safe from grooming.

-Teaching children and young people about healthy relationships and how to stay safe online can help prevent sexual exploitation.
+Teaching children and young people about healthy relationships and how to stay safe online can help prevent sexual abuse and exploitation.
 These foundations can be laid from a young age.
 Our PANTS rules are a simple way to teach younger children how to stay safe from abuse.
-And we've got tips and advice on how to have difficult conversations.
+Your child may have already had the talks in school, but it’s important to talk to them at home too.
+We have tips and advice on how to have difficult conversations.

-It's also important to make sure children and young people know there are trusted adults they can speak to about their worries, including Childline.
+It's also important to make sure children and young people know there are trusted adults, including outside home that they can speak to about their worries, such as school or Childline.

 You can ask your child's school to book a free Speak out Stay safe assembly for primary school children.
 Our specially trained staff and volunteers hold assemblies and workshops, covering topics like bullying and abuse, but without using any scary words or adult language.

 If you're worried about gangs, it can be difficult to know what to do to help protect young people.
 Whether a child is thinking about joining a gang, is already involved or want to leave, they need help and support.
 You can contact our Helpline for details of organisations near you that can give you support and advice.

 Encourage transparency in what your children are doing online.
 You can keep gaming devices and computers and laptops with webcams in the living room or family spaces.
 Use parental controls and keep up-to-date on the apps and games children and young people are using.